ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-7-1.md

-Chapter 7: Overcoming Obstacles to Agile Leadership: Common Obstacles to Agile Leadership
+Common Obstacles to Agile Leadership
 =========================================================================================

 Implementing agile leadership can come with its own set of challenges.
 In this chapter, we will explore common obstacles to agile leadership.